 The Deep Inferior Epigastric Perforator Flap procedure (DIEP Flap) is a breast reconstruction procedure in which tissue from the abdomen is used to restore the shape of the breast.
 This microsurgical breast reconstruction technique allows patients to rebuild a natural-looking breast after mastectomy, while simultaneously undergoing a procedure akin to a tummy tuck.
 This type of reconstructive microsurgery is innovative and very precise and requires specialized training.
-The highly skilled breast reconstruction surgeons at the Long Island Plastic Surgical Group are experienced in DIEP flap surgery.
+The highly skilled breast reconstruction surgeons at New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group are experienced in DIEP flap surgery.

 How Does Breast Reconstruction with DIEP Flap Work?

 In a DIEP Flap procedure, your surgeon will remove tissue from the abdomen and relocate it to form a new breast mound.
 That tissue will be micro surgically connected to a new blood supply in the area where the breast will be rebuilt.
 Typically, the donor tissue will be connected to blood vessels near the sternum or in the armpit region.
 The abdomen is closed leaving an incision similar to that of a tummy tuck.
 DIEP Flap breast reconstruction typically takes anywhere from six to eight hours to complete, and is performed under general anesthesia.
 When performed by an experienced surgeon, DIEP flap is a safe and effective technique for breast reconstruction.1